Gamal Abdel Nasser University of Conakry

-Gamal Abdel Nasser University of Conakry (in French L'Université Gamal Abdel Nasser de Conakry, UGANC), is the largest university in Guinea and located in Dixinn Commune, Conakry, Guinea.
+Gamal Abdel Nasser University of Conakry (in French L'Université Gamal Abdel Nasser de Conakry, UGANC), is the largest university in Guinea.
+It is located in Dixinn Commune, Conakry, Guinea.
 The name is generally shortened to the University of Conakry.

 History

 The university came into being in 1962 as the Institut Polytechnique de Conakry, the first institution of higher education in Guinea, with the assistance of the Soviet Union.
 It was established during a period of progressive economic development in the country after independence.
 In 1970, the school's name was changed to the Institut Polytechnique Gamal Abdel Nasser de Conakry (IPGAN), after the popular Egyptian President Gamal Abdel Nasser.
 In 1989, it was renamed again, this time to the Université Gamal Abdel Nasser de Conakry.

 In 1965, the separate École supérieure d'administration was incorporated into the Institut Polytechnique.

 The university has a campus-wide computer network with a fiber optic backbone and 100BaseT Ethernet cabling as of 2007 along with 1,000 computers for university staff.
 The United States Agency for International Development helped set up the network and internet connection.
 Each faculty provides a computer lab for faculty and students, however the ratio of computers to users is only 1:100.
 Online university courses are offered.

 In 2002, the university entrance exam was controversially abolished.